Trixie Belden and the Killifish Point Mystery

 "Well," Trixie returned, "this is a public place, and he has to know that sometimes people are going to be here.
 We’re out here exploring the bluffs on public land.
 What can he do?"

-Thus reassured, the two girls crept silently along the paths, trying not to disturb loose pebbles that would give away their presence.
-Intuition led Trixie to head toward the place where she had seen the man with the derby hat, and sure enough, when they were about twenty feet away from the spot where Trixie had seen the oddly dressed man, the driver of the battered car came into view.
+Thus, somewhat-shakily reassured, the two girls crept silently along the path, trying not to disturb any loose pebbles that would give away their presence.
+Intuition led Trixie to head toward the place where she had seen the man with the derby hat, and sure enough, when the two teens were about twenty feet away from the spot where Trixie had seen the oddly dressed man, the driver of the battered car came into view.
 He had a ball cap pulled down low over his eyes, but Trixie could still see that he had longish brown hair peeking out from underneath the cap.
 He was rather tall and stocky and held a simple canvas bag in his left hand.
 Like the other man, he glanced furtively around as he started up the path.
 The scrub growing along the bluffs was not enough to hide behind, so Trixie and Honey were unable to conceal themselves before his eyes turned their way.

 Trixie watched his face flush with anger when he saw them.
-His furious look frightened her for a moment, but she immediately decided to play innocent.
+His furious look frightened her for a moment, but her brain quickly kicked in and she immediately adopted an innocent persona.

 She waved to the man and called pleasantly, "Hello there!
 Nice evening for watching the Hudson, isn’t it?"